RAG as a Service | Managed Enterprise RAG

 Document-level access controls are a first-class design requirement in enterprise RAG.
 The retrieval system must only surface documents the querying user has permission to read.
 We implement access control in the retrieval layer using metadata filtering: each document in the vector index is tagged with its access group metadata, and at query time the retrieval query is filtered to only return documents the current user's permissions allow.
 For RAG systems connected to existing document repositories (SharePoint, Confluence, Google Drive), we use the source system's permission model: a document the user cannot read in SharePoint is not indexed for retrieval by that user.
 Access control design is defined during scoping and tested before deployment.
 A RAG system that leaks confidential documents to users who should not see them is a more serious problem than one that retrieves the wrong document.

-Cost depends on document volume, use case complexity, and access control requirements.
-A focused single-use-case RAG system (for example, a customer support knowledge base with 5,000 documents) typically runs between $25,000 and $60,000.
-A multi-use-case enterprise RAG platform with hybrid retrieval, reranking, and role-based document access runs higher.
+We price land-and-expand.
+A focused first use case (for example, a customer support knowledge base with one document set) starts around $25,000.
+That is the smallest credible slice: one workflow, one source, one retrieval quality target, live and proving value.
+From there a multi-use-case enterprise platform with hybrid retrieval, reranking, and role-based document access grows toward $60,000 and up.
 We scope the work, calculate the cost, and lock it in writing before development starts.
 No sliding invoice.

 Yes.
 We sign NDAs before any technical discovery or document sharing.
-Most clients in the US, UK, and Australia operate under NDAs from the first call.
+Most clients across the US, UK, Europe, Canada, and the UAE operate under NDAs from the first call.
 We have handled confidential document sets for legal firms, healthcare operators, and financial services teams.
 The NDA is signed before we see any content.

 Work with us